Date: April 9, 1836

 For women in the nineteenth, century prostitution was a last resort, when poverty, shame or abandonment left them with nowhere to turn.
 But for Helen Jewett it was a true calling and she embraced it with enthusiasm.

-Dorcas may have been kept by a lover briefly after she left the Westons, but three months later she was living an Augusta brothel kept by Maria Stanley.
+Dorcas Doyen may have been kept by a lover briefly after she left the Westons, but three months later she was living an Augusta brothel kept by Maria Stanley.
 Soon after, she changed her name to Helen Mar and moved to Boston.
 She worked there as prostitute for five or six months then changed her name again and moved to New York City.
 Now known as Helen Jewett, she went to work in an upscale Manhattan brothel run by Rosina Townsend.

 In New York, Helen Jewett was more a courtesan than a common prostitute.
 Her clients included successful lawyers, merchants and politicians who viewed their relationships with her almost as romances, with rendezvous and exchanges of gifts and letters.

-Three day before the murder she sent him a letter trying to reconcile and renew their relationship, but closed by saying "You have known how I have loved, do not, oh do not provoke the experiment of seeing how I can hate."
+Three day before the murder Helen sent him a letter trying to reconcile and renew their relationship, but closed by saying "You have known how I have loved, do not, oh do not provoke the experiment of seeing how I can hate."
 In his response Richard Robinson said, "You are never so foolish as when you threaten me.
 Keep quiet until I come on Saturday night and then we will see if we cannot be better friends hereafter."

 Trial: June 2, 1836